-Victoria Heimer-McGinn, Ph.D.
-(Chair)
+Victoria Heimer-McGinn, PhD (Co-Chair)

-Arielle Nitenson, Ph.D.
+Arielle Nitenson, PhD

 Previously serving as an Assistant Professor of Physiological Psychology at Rhode Island College, Arielle earned a Master of Arts in Teaching (Biology Secondary Education) and a PhD in Neuroscience from Brown University.
 As an advocate for improving the quality of science education, Arielle strives to make science accessible to the general public.